vivarium-collective/vivarium-core/README.md

 ## Concept

-Computational systems biology require software for multi-algorithmic model composition, which allows many modeling efforts to be extended, combined, and simulated together.
+Computational systems biology requires software for multi-algorithmic model composition, which allows many modeling efforts to be extended, combined, and simulated together.
 We need an "interface protocol" -- analogous to TCP/IP for the Internet -- which allows diverse pieces of simulation software to connect,